Domestic violence and abuse

 Our Community Safety Units

-The Metropolitan Police Service has made it a high priority to tackle domestic violence with special Community Safety Units located in each of our 32 boroughs.
-We will investigate all instances of domestic violence, even in cases where there is only a small amount of information or where a victim has not reported it themselves.
+The Metropolitan Police Service has made it a high priority to tackle domestic abuse with special Community Safety Units located in each of our 32 boroughs.
+We will investigate all instances of domestic abuse, even in cases where there is only a small amount of information or where a victim has not reported it themselves.

 If you have been a victim of any type of domestic violence or abuse or if you know someone who has been, there's plenty of help and support available.
 Visit our page More help and advice.